 Body is light olive on the back and sides and yellow-white below with 12 - 20 narrow vertical bars on the body.

-Natural lakes in Dickinson county and in the Missouri River.
+The banded killifish has been collected from several natural lakes in Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
+The banded killifish is not common anywhere in its range in Iowa.
 Its preferred habitat seems to be natural lakes that contain extensive amounts of aquatic vegetation.

 Aquatic and terrestrial insects, planktonic crustacea, plant seeds, and fine algae material.

 State Records are not documented for non-game species.